Do You Have A Copper and Zinc Imbalance?

 Researchers continue to dig deeper into the neurodevelopmental complications affecting individuals with autism.
 Zinc therapy can improve zinc concentrations and aid in the detoxification of copper from tissue.
 Already found to have success in treating symptoms of anxiety and immune dysfunction, is it also possible that autistic individuals can benefit from a healthy balance of copper and zinc?

-Clinical studies have found that an increase in copper and decrease in zinc is directly correlated to the severity of symptoms associated with autism.
+Clinical studies have found that an increase in copper and a decrease in zinc are directly correlated to the severity of symptoms associated with autism.
 A reduction in GABA and glutamate as noted in individuals with abnormal immune responses is believed to aggravate symptoms of autism and cause changes across the central nervous system.

 The concentrations of the amino acid, GABA, and neurotransmitter, glutamate are disrupted by a deficiency in zinc and high levels of copper.
 Furthermore, an increase in copper known to cause excitability may be to blame for the hyperactivity symptoms of individuals with autism and ADHD (attention deficit hyperactivity disorder).
 (2)

 Digestive issues are commonly a symptom of autism.
-Supplementing zinc in diet has been shown to correct issues of malabsorption and improve the severity of symptoms (4).
+Supplementing zinc in the diet has been shown to correct issues of malabsorption and improve the severity of symptoms (4).

 Zinc Deficiency Can Cause Birth Defects